In the main season (April to October) free animal presentations take place every Friday to Sunday at 3 p.m. and 4 p.m. *.

 Research into the rhesus factor on rhesus monkeys can still save many lives today.

-tolerate 6x more snake venom than rabbits and raise their kittens together as a group.
+tolerate 6 times more snake poison than rabbits and raise their offspring together as a group.

-live in mountains up to 4800m, their bushy tails are perfectly protected from the cold.
+live in mountains that are up to 4800m high, their bushy tails wrapped around them are protecting them from the cold perfectly.

 is our Chinese mountain aviary.
 Here live among others Chinese parakeets that can use their beak in a special way.

-can stay under water for up to eight minutes and help to keep the fish population healthy by eating sick animals.
+can stay under water for up to eight minutes and helps to keep the fish population healthy by eating sick animals.

-have 1000 times more olfactory cells than people on their noses.
+have 1000 times more olfactory cells on their noses than humans.

-have a stomach that must always be filled.
+have a stomach that must be full at all times.
 They eat about 100 small meals a day.

 can distinguish colors and shapes, feel with their beaks and are as smart as a three-year-old child..

 prevent the outbreak of diseases by quickly eating carrion.
 With our vulture offspring we support a release project in Bulgaria.